benfrick/docs-portfolio/doc/templates/sample-use-case.md

 ### What is {}?

-Describe the thing, use a picture if possible.
+Describe the thing.
+Use a picture if possible.

 #### Another Nested Topic